 On the way: It's not a long days drive today, but most lodges in the area require a transfer with set pick up times.
 Drop your car and meet your guide.
 The lodge is not that far, but the road is up and down so the drive is longer.
 It's an afternoon scenic drive.
 A great way to take in the beautiful scenery and be on the lookout for wildlife.

 While you're there: A full day is set aside to enjoy activities with the lodge and to explore the area.
 Take a hike or enjoy a walking trail.
 Explore by game drive, scenic drive and be sure to include a sundowner.
 This area is harsh and remote which makes it even more about the amazing landscapes.

 *Your stay is booked on a fully inclusive basis at Desert Rhino Camp to include your scheduled camp activities

 Desert Rhino Camp

-Breakfast and transfer back to your vehicle this mornign.
+After breakfast transfer back to your vehicle this morning.
 Follow the scenic back roads to Opuwo in Kaokoland.